-Internship in Architecture Program
+Internship in Architecture Program (IAP)

-To become an Intern Architect (IA), an individual must:
+To Become an Intern Architect (IA), an individual must:

 To successfully complete the IAP, Interns must achieve:

 - 3,720 hours (minimum two calendar years*) of approved work experience logged under the direct supervision of their supervisor (employer) and mentor**,

 - The successful completion of the ExAC or NCARB examination,

 - A successful interview with the AAA Registration Committee, and

 - Successful completion of the Architects Act course as part of licensure requirements.